The National Grid

 Technological innovations of the National Grid

-The National Grid is among the most advanced large-scale grids globally, featuring several cutting-edge technologies:
+The National Grid is among the most advanced large-scale grids globally, featuring several cutting-edge technologies necessary to support the UK’s goals to decarbonise the national grid:

-Smart Grids: The UK grid employs an extensive network of sensors and advanced digital systems managed by the Electricity National Control Centre (ENCC).
+Flexible Grids: The UK grid employs an extensive network of sensors and advanced digital systems managed by the Electricity National Control Centre (ENCC).
 These smart grid technologies enable detailed real-time monitoring, control, and operational efficiency, essential for managing various electricity sources, including wind, solar, nuclear, and natural gas.
+Find out more in our article on the flexible energy grid.

 Smart Meters: Smart business electricity meters enable demand-side management of electricity consumption.